[US] Overtime guidelines

 Kentucky

-Workplace standards also dictate that if an employee must work 7 days in any week, the employee is entitled to overtime pay for the seventh day worked of one and a half times the regular rate of pay.
-This does not apply to employees who aren’t permitted to work more than 40 hours in a week.
-Kentucky workplace poster
+If an employee must work 7 days in any workweek, the employee is entitled to overtime at 1.5 times the regular pay rate for the seventh day worked.
+This does not apply to employees who aren’t permitted to work more than 40 hours in a workweek.

-Learn more in this government resource: Wages and Hours – Labor Cabinet – Kentucky
+Learn more in these government resources: Kentucky workplace poster and Wages and Hours – Labor Cabinet – Kentucky.

 Maine